ClickHouse/clickhouse-docs/knowledgebase/exception-too-many-parts.md

 # DB::Exception: Too many parts (600).
 Merges are processing significantly slower than inserts

-You reached the `parts_to_throw_insert` setting on a mergeTree table.
-You can monitor the number of active parts for a given table with
+You reached the `parts_to_throw_insert` setting on a MergeTree table.
+You can monitor the number of active parts for a given table with:

 ```sql
 select count(*) from system.parts where table = '<table_name>' and active == 1